-Before this time I also had experience of breastfeeding my own three babies, and I am all too aware how easy it is to start to lose confidence at various stages of breastfeeding.
+Before this time, I also had the experience of breastfeeding my own three babies, and I am all too aware of how easy it is to start to lose confidence at various stages of breastfeeding.

 Also, one of the most common concerns that many of you have is whether or not you are producing enough milk for your baby.

-I also want to assure you that if your baby is gaining weight on your breast milk alone then you certainly don’t have an issue with your milk supply.
+I also want to assure you that if your baby is gaining weight on your breast milk alone, then you certainly don’t have an issue with your milk supply.

 So what are these false alarms?